Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This improves discoverability.

-Readers can view personalized reading recommendations (e.g. ‘Recommended for you’ or ‘Because you read X book’) section that is generated based on their past readings, owned shelves, and followed readers' recommendations on ‘Home’
+Readers can view personalized reading recommendations (e.g. ‘Recommended for you’ or ‘Because you read X book’) section that is generated based on their past readings, owned shelves, and followed readers' recommendations on ‘Home’ or 'Discover'

 Free